Hog wild! Unranked Arkansas upsets No. 1 Auburn 80-76 in OT

 ”We didn’t like them dancing on our logo,” said Jaylin Williams, whose late basket forced the extra session. ”That was disrespectful to us.
 That added fuel to the fire.”

 Arkansas students stormed the court after the final buzzer sounded, turning the floor into a sea of white.
-Several Razorbacks players stood on a table on the sideline twirling towels in celebration.
+Several Razorbacks players stood on a table on the sideline twirling towels.

+Arkansas coach Eric Musselman ripped off his shirt – as he’s occasionally done in the past – and joined the celebration.
+No matter that his arm is still in a sling after rotator cuff surgery last month, he wasn’t going to miss this pulsating party.

-“There won’t be a better crowd than that in the next 50 years,” Arkansas coach Eric Musselman said.
-“Nobody that was here did not have fun unless maybe an Auburn fan.”
+”There won’t be a better crowd than that in the next 50 years,” Musselman said. ”Nobody that was here did not have fun unless maybe an Auburn fan.”

 It was the first time an Arkansas team had beaten a No. 1-ranked team since 1984 against North Carolina.